lanl/dsi/docs/examples_dev.rst

    - If a table does not have a primary key there is no need to include an empty key/value pair for the table
    - If a table does not have foreign keys, there is no need for an empty inner dictionary

-For example, if we have a a table 'Payments' which has a primary key 'id' and a foreign key 'user_name' which points to another table 'Users' whose primary key column is 'name', the schema is:
+For example, if a user has a a table 'Payments' with a primary key 'id' and a foreign key 'user_name' that points to another table 'Users' with primary key 'name', the schema is:

 .. code-block:: json